HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

  <img src='images/cinx-ext-refs.jpg'/>

 <aside class="notice">
-The TYPE and VALUE fields are both required.
-The DESCRIPTION field is optional.
+The TYPE, DESCRIPTION and VALUE fields are all required.
 </aside>

 Processing Notes